Support The Crespogram

 This is not the first instance or discovery that changes have been made to an ordinance after been introduced, discussed and voted on by the City Commission, or for that matter other city documents.

-In a March 6th story, I wrote about how Professor Frank Schnidman wrote to Miami City Attorney Victoria Mendez, pointing out to her that language in a historic preservation document had been changed without notice.
+In about how Professor Frank Schnidman wrote to Miami City Attorney Victoria Mendez, pointing out to her that language in a historic preservation document had been changed without notice.
 Here is the relevant part of his email to Mendez:

 Even worse, last year the commission discussed and voted on new limits for the use of Bayfront Park by outside events.
 There was a restriction placed on the number of days that the park could be used for these events and it was stipulated in the ordinance that the money collected would go to the Bayfront Park Trust Board.